Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Interaction driven topological phase transitions

 As the interaction strengths are further increased, multiple trivial order phases arise.
 Figure~\ref{fig:phases} indicates that, for the repulsive $V_{\rm ex}$ case with $U=0$, the trivial symmetric state is the spin rung-singlet (SRS) state~\cite{phases3}.
 This state can be described by the direct-product state $\prod_i |-\rangle_i$.
 When $U$ becomes non-zero, the system can transition into the orbital rung-singlet (ORS) state ($\prod_i |+\rangle_i$), the charge-density wave (CDW) state, or the orbital-density wave (ODW) state, depending on the topological phase boundaries.
 Both the CDW and ODW states are trivial ordered states characterized by spontaneously broken chiral symmetry, which can be verified by computing the relevant local quantities as shown in Fig.~\ref{fig:phases}.

-Utilizing the entanglement spectrum $\xi_{i}$, von Neumann entropy $S_{\mathrm{vN}}$, order parameter calculations, and finite-size scaling, we have constructed the phase diagram in the thermodynamic limit, as depicted in Fig.~\ref{fig:phase diagram}.
-The numerical results suggest that the critical points for phase transitions remain consistent across various finite lattice sizes L.
+Utilizing the entanglement spectrum $\xi_{i}$, von Neumann entropy $S_{\mathrm{vN}}$, order parameter calculations, and finite-size scaling, we have constructed the phase diagram in the thermodynamic limit, as depicted in Fig.~\ref{fig:phase diagram}. { For weak and moderate interaction strength, the ground-state of the system behaves an interacting topological phase.
+The repulsive interorbital spin-exchange interaction $V_{\mathrm{ex}}$ can drive the topological phase to SRS phase, but the attractive $V_{\mathrm{ex}}$ favors ORS phase.
+The repulsive (attractive) interorbital density-density interaction $U$ favors the ground-state ODW (CDW) phase, respectively.
+These charge-density-wave-like phases with similar profiles in the phase diagram have been found previously in one of our works with the same form of interaction terms~\cite{zhou2017symmetry}.
+This is mainly due to that the phase boundaries between these charge-density-wave-like phases are mainly determined by the competitions between interaction terms.} The numerical results suggest that the critical points for phase transitions remain consistent across various finite lattice sizes L.

 The system behaves as Luttinger liquids at the phase boundaries.
 As illustrated in Fig.~\ref{fig:critical}, by analyzing the divergence of the von Neumann entropy at these boundaries, we have determined that the central charges for the T-ODW, T-CDW, T-ORS, and T-SRS phase transitions are approximately 1.0, 3.94, 1.5, and 3.2, respectively.
 These critical points delineate several lines that serve as the phase boundaries between the quantum phases.
 These lines represent Luttinger liquids with varying central charges, as depicted in Fig.~\ref{fig:phase diagram}.